 How is a balance sheet connected to an income statement?

-The income statement connects to the balance sheet through the net income account.
-A company can generate its income statement using the income statement formula.
-The formula subtracts revenue from expenses to determine net income.
+An income statement connects to the balance sheet through the net income account.
+A company can generate its income statement using the income statement formula, which subtracts revenue from expenses to determine net income.
 The formula follows:

 Revenue – expenses = net income (net profit)

 Income statement accounts are known as temporary accounts because the account balances adjust to zero at the end of each month and year.
 However, balance sheet accounts are permanent.
 The ending balances carry from one month to the next.